Shiv7/streamingcandle/README.md

 **DON'T USE for:**
 - Quantitative strategy backtesting (no infrastructure)
 - Live trading decisions (metrics not validated)
-- Market microstructure research (VPIN not implemented)
+- Market microstructure research requiring full validation (metrics need backtesting)
 - Manipulation detection (spoofing detector is toy-level)

 ### Final Verdict
-**Grade: B- (Data Pipeline) / D+ (Quant Finance)**
+**Grade: B+ (Data Pipeline) / C+ (Quant Finance)**

-This is competent data plumbing with some advanced microstructure metrics.
-The architecture is sound, and Kyle's Lambda implementation adds value.
-However, VPIN remains unimplemented, and test coverage is inadequate.
+This is competent data plumbing with proper microstructure metrics.
+The architecture is sound, with Kyle's Lambda and VPIN both properly implemented using correct algorithms.
+Test coverage is growing but still inadequate.

-**Fix remaining issues (VPIN, comprehensive tests, imbalance bars) before using in production.
+**Fix remaining issues (comprehensive tests, imbalance bars, validation) before using in production.
 Add backtesting infrastructure before using for trading decisions.**

 ---